linux-kdevops/kdevops-history/docs/kdevops-terraform.md

 #### Minicloud Openstack support

-minicloud has a custom setup where the you have to ssh with a special port depending on the IP address you get, if you enable minicloud we do this computation for you and tell you where to ssh to, but we also have support to update your ~/ssh/config for you.
+minicloud has a custom setup where the you have to SSH with a special port depending on the IP address you get, if you enable minicloud we do this computation for you and tell you where to SSH to, but we also have support to update your ~/ssh/config for you.

 Please note that minicloud takes a while to update its ports / mac address